Yoga for Strong Bones

 This series of Five In-Person Yoga classes is based on a 10 year Study from 2016 called Twelve-Minute Daily Yoga Regimen Reverses Osteoporotic Bone Loss, which identified twelve poses for their calculated effects and their safety on 3 sites in the body that are among the most commonly fractured: the spine, femur and hip.

-In each of the first 4 classes of this series, there will be a focus on 3 of the twelve poses.
+In each of the first 4 classes of this series, we will focus on 3 of the twelve poses.
 Classes will include:

 - Mindful warm up